OFFIS-mosaik/mosaik/docs/installation.rst

       $ sudo python get-pip.py
       $ sudo pip install -U virtualenv

-   Optionally, you can also install `virtualenvwrapper`__ which makes working with *virtualenv* easier.
-It's not necessary if you just want to get the demo running, but very useful if you keep developing with Python.

 2. Now we need to create a virtual environment for mosaik and its dependencies.
    The common location for venvs is under :file:`~/.virtualenvs/`: